PierrickBlons/digital-garden/_notes/Public/Software/OKR.md

   - { date: 02/24/2023, comment: 'seeded' }
   - { date: 02/24/2023, comment: 'tended' }
 ---

-The idea here is not to defend or not the OKR technique, it has his flows.
-But if you want to experiment it then there are few guidelines to follow to not reproduce known issues with OKR.
-And writing them properly will save you few quarters of experimentation and learning.
+The idea here is not to debate about the OKR technique, it has his flows and limitations.

+But if you want to experiment it then there are few guidelines to follow.
+So you might not end up reproducing known mistakes with OKR.
+Starting by writing them properly will save you few quarters of experimentation and learning.

 Let's begin with a definition